sam81/sam81.github.io/r_guide_bookdown/07_graphics.md

 <p class="caption">(\#fig:irislegend1)Plot with legend for plotting symbols.</p>
 </div>

-The last two lines of code adds the legend.
+The last two lines of code add the legend.
 The first argument given to the `legend` function, `topright`, indicates the position where we want the legend to appear, other possible values are `bottomright`, `bottomleft`, `right`, `bottom`, `center` and so on.
 It is also possible to specify the position of the legend by giving the coordinates of its top-left corner, for the above example we might have written:

 ```r